-234 "File RESAmericasEISv5.docx Upwelling Model for 7-day Pumping Response at ECP-2 5 4 no upwelling 20,000 ft to upwelling zone Drawdown (feet) 3 10,000 ft to upwelling zone observed ECP-2 response 2 5000 ft to upwelling zone 2000 ft to upwelling zone 1 0 0 1440 2880 4320 5760 7200 8640 10080 Time (minutes) Figure 7.
-Theoretical response at ECP-2 in Theis aquifer with T=30484.4 ft2/d, S=0.000640805, QECP-1=1005 gpm, and rECP-2= 500 feet.
+Upwelling Model for 7-day Pumping Response at ECP-2

+No upwelling occurs 20,000 ft to upwelling zone Drawdown (feet), 10,000 ft to upwelling zone observed ECP-2 response, and 5000 ft to upwelling zone, 2000 ft to upwelling zone.
+The theoretical response at ECP-2 in Theis aquifer with T=30484.4 ft2/d, S=0.000640805, QECP-1=1005 gpm, and rECP-2= 500 feet.
 For the preliminary assessment, a set of six conceptual models was explored using MODFLOW, as implemented in the Groundwater Vistas modeling environment.
 Finite-difference grids for the MODFLOW simulations were extracted from GFLOW analytic element models of the region, which are important precursors to the application of MODFLOW in the Mifflin & Associates (MAI) modeling strategy.
 By extracting MODFLOW grids from GFLOW, boundary conditions on the grids are derived from calibrated, steady-state models of regional flow rather than being arbitrarily specified.
-Two analytic element models, one with and one without the hydraulic barrier of Johnson and Mifflin (2003) were developed.
-MODFLOW grids extracted from the AEM models ""inherit"" boundary conditions associated with steady-state conditions.
-For the two contrasting physical-property configurations (barrier and no-barrier), the effects of prescribed-head and prescribed-flux boundary conditions were examined, including a variant of the prescribed-flux case where a small area of prescribed head was included to represent an ""upwelling zone"".
+Two analytic element models, one with and one without the hydraulic barrier of Johnson and Mifflin (2003), were developed.
+MODFLOW grids extracted from the AEM models "inherit" boundary conditions associated with steady-state conditions.
+For the two contrasting physical-property configurations (barrier and no-barrier), the effects of prescribed-head and prescribed-flux boundary conditions were examined, including a variant of the prescribed-flux case where a small area of prescribed head was included to represent an "upwelling zone".
 Six conceptual models therefore frame the results given here.
-16"

-235 File RESAmericasEISv5.docx Figure 8.
-Lateral extent of MODFLOW grid.
-Flux or head conditions at grid perimeter were inherited from GFLOW steady-state AEM model.
-Constant-head blocks near center of model domain represent upwelling zone.
+Flux or head conditions at the grid perimeter were inherited from GFLOW steady-state AEM model.
+Constant-head blocks near the center of the model domain represent the upwelling zone.
 Calibration assures river flow is near 51 cfs.
-Figure 9.
-Hydraulic conductivity distribution for MODFLOW domain of Figure 7 with (left) and without (right) the hydraulic barrier of Johnson and Mifflin (2003).
-17
+The hydraulic conductivity distribution for the MODFLOW domain of Figure 7 with and without the hydraulic barrier of Johnson and Mifflin (2003).```